stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 1. Students
 2. Higher-rank faculty (Promoted Professors are ranked higher than un-promoted Instructors but not vice versa)
 3. Folk outside EECS (Ecampus, CoE, OSU, External)

+NOTE: As of AY2023, the requirement for evaluators was removed for promotion to Senior Instructor I. It is still in place for promotion to Senior Instructor II.

 ### Students